CalabreseLab/AKX_HNRNPU_manuscript/README.md

 If you use this work, please cite:

 ```
-Formaldehyde-based RIP reveals correlated protein-RNA associations and a requirement for HNRNPU in long-range Polycomb recruitment by lncRNAs Airn and Kcnq1ot1
+Correlated protein-RNA associations and a requirement for HNRNPU in the long-range recruitment of Polycomb Repressive Complexes by the lncRNAs Airn and Kcnq1ot1
 ```